hantsy/java-sandbox/helpful-npe.md

 Exception in thread "main" java.lang.NullPointerException: Cannot invoke "com.example.demo.Address.getCity()" because the return value of "com.example.demo.Person.getAddress()" is null
         at com.example.demo.NpeExample.main(NpeExample.java:12)
 ```
-It is very helpful when you are analyzing your application.
+It is very helpful when you are debugging your application.

+​